 by Michael Kuo

-Sometimes called the "Netted Stinkhorn," Phallus duplicatus frequently grows in urban habitats in eastern North America.
+Sometimes called the "netted stinkhorn," Phallus duplicatus frequently grows in urban habitats in eastern North America.
 It is easily distinguished from the other North American stinkhorns by its astonishing net-like skirt, which hangs daintily below the cap, extending down about half the length of the stem.
 The only other "skirted" stinkhorn in North America is Phallus indusiatus, which is limited to Mexico on our continent and features a longer skirt with larger spaces in its meshes.

 Dictyophora duplicata is a synonym.

-Ecology: Saprobic; growing alone or gregariously in gardens, flowerbeds, meadows, lawns, woodchips, cultivated areas, and so on--also in hardwood forests; summer and fall; originally described from South Carolina; fairly widely distributed in North America east of the Rocky Mountains, especially in the southeast; reported (often erroneously, but reliably at least in Great Britain) in Europe and Asia; reliably reported in Brazil and Africa.
+Ecology: Saprobic; growing alone or gregariously in gardens, flowerbeds, meadows, lawns, woodchips, cultivated areas, and so on—also in hardwood forests; summer and fall; originally described from South Carolina; fairly widely distributed in North America east of the Rocky Mountains, especially in the southeast; reported (often erroneously, but reliably at least in Great Britain) in Europe and Asia; reliably reported in Brazil and Africa.
 The illustrated and described collections are from Maine, Massachusetts, and Michigan.

 This site contains no information about the edibility or toxicity of mushrooms.